top of page

 Nerve injuries: sensation to the finger is supplied by four nerves, two (dorsal and volar digital nerves) running along each side of the finger.
 Damaging the nerve can cause numbness on the side of the finger supplied by the nerve.

 "Surgeons who have the necessary training, expertise, and experience in reconstructive surgery are fit to perform cosmetic surgeries with excellent outcomes.
-Those surgeons only trained in aesthetic procedures will have much more difficulty doing the same.
+Those surgeons who are only trained in aesthetic procedures will have much more difficulty doing the same.
 The more tools and training in plastic surgery the surgeons have, the more qualified they are! "

 What are the common causes of finger injuries?

 A finger may be injured by a direct blow or cut.
 Many injuries are work-related.
-The finger may also be jammed, twisted, or stretched playing sports.
+The finger may also be jammed, twisted, or stretched while playing sports.
 Animal bites are another common cause of finger injuries.

 Jammed finger